Companies revert to more normal operations as COVID wanes

 “I think we are in a much better place than we were six months ago, or a year ago," said Jeff Levin-Scherz, an executive in the health practice of consulting firm Willis Towers Watson.
 “We are somewhat better protected than we were at any point in the past.
 But the new normal isn’t going to be the old normal.
 It will be somewhat different. “

+Then there are the old realities of their pre-pandemic routines: dealing with rush-hour commuter traffic, putting on dressier clothes again and working alongside co-workers for the first time in two years.

 Megan Chichester, a 48-year-old graphic artist who works at a packaging company in De Soto, Kansas, received notice that she will have to return to the office in April.
-She has only stopped in the office a couple times in the last two years, making the prospect of pre-pandemic office work a little strange.
+She has only stopped in the office a couple times since the pandemic began.

 Adding to the anxiety is the fact that she has seen return-to-office dates scuttled repeatedly over the past couple years when cases surged.